gyektai18/Computer-Electricity-Use/README.md

 Scanner user_input = new Scanner(System.in);

-  System.out.println("What is the total cost of the computer? ");
+  System.out.println("What is the total cost of the computer?");

     }